roryp/awslabs/README.md

 This Lab consists of 4 Parts.

-In all the Parts select use the following settings
+In all the Parts select the following settings:

-- Host your Applications in North-Virginia (us-east-1)
+- Host your Applications in **North-Virginia** (us-east-1)

 - Use **AWS CodeCommit** to host your code